obabichev/react-token-auth/README.md

 # Disclaimer

 In general, I would suggest using cookie sessions for web applications.
-But still, you may have a case when you have to use JWT tokens and store them in the local storage, here this library might be useful.
+But still, you may have a case when you have to use JWT/Non-JWT tokens and store them in the local storage, here this library might be useful.
 React Native is also a good reason for using such a library.